Roozz1/cuhFramework/README.md

 ## *Examples*

-Want to see some examples that show you how to use the cuhFramework?
-If so, [click here](https://github.com/Roozz1/cuhFramework/tree/main).
+Want to see some examples that show you how to use this?
+If so, [click here](https://github.com/Roozz1/cuhFramework/tree/main/examples).

 ## *Disclaimers*

-It is **highly recommended** that you code your addon in a different .lua file (script.lua or another file).
+It is **highly recommended** that you code your addon in a different .lua file to cuhFramework.lua (script.lua or another file).

 It is also **highly recommended** that you use the popular Lua LSP extension on VSCode, and it is also **recommended** that you use NameousChangey's "Stormworks Lua with LifeboatAPI"